jshian/Comp3111H-project/readme.md

 	1. Click on either `Simulate` or `Play`.
 Verify that the game runs accordingly.
 1. On *Machine B*, do the following: (Honors Extra Task 2)
 	1. Set up your towers however you like.
 	1. Run the game in `simulate` mode.
-Verify that when the game is over, there is no option to submit your score to the leaderboard, but you can see *Score A* up there.
+Verify that when the game is over, there is no option to submit your score to the leaderboard, but you can see *Score A* up there.(what is that?)
 	1. Playthrough a game in `play` mode with built towers.
 When the game is over, submit your score to the leaderboard.
-Verify that the leaderboard contains the new score and is in descending order from top to bottom.
+Verify that the leaderboard(http://localhost:8080/players/table) contains the new score and is in descending order from top to bottom.
 	1. Playthrough 8 more games in `play` mode but without building any towers, and submit each score to the leaderboard.
-Verify that the leaderboard contains each new score and remains in descending order from top to bottom.
+Verify that the leaderboard(http://localhost:8080/players/table) contains each new score and remains in descending order from top to bottom.
 	1. Playthrough a game in `play` mode with built towers.
 When the game is over, submit your score to the leaderboard.
-Verify that the leaderboard contains the new score and remains in descending order from top to bottom, and that only 10 scores are being displayed.
+Verify that the leaderboard(http://localhost:8080/players/table) contains the new score and remains in descending order from top to bottom, and that only 10 scores are being displayed.

 ### Notes